-- Effects of Sunlight.
+- Effects of sunlight.
 Sunlight can damage fibers and cause fabrics and leathers to fade.
-Arrange furniture away from direct sunlight.
+Position furniture away from direct sunlight.
 The use of lined draperies, window shades, or blinds can prevent sun damage.
 Ethan Allen carries an array of window treatment options.
 If you haven't already, be sure to discuss your upholstery protection needs with an Ethan Allen design consultant.
-Protective window coatings that filter out some of the sun's ultraviolet (UV) rays are also available. - Climate Control.
+Protective window coatings that filter out some of the sun's ultraviolet (UV) rays are also available. - Climate control.
 Extreme temperature variations can be harmful to upholstered furniture.
 Hot radiators or heating ducts can dry fabric fibers and fade colors.
-Cold, dry air from air-conditioning outlets can affect both the fabric and the frame.
-Arrange furniture so it is at least 20 inches away from air-conditioning or heating outlets.
+Cold, dry air from air conditioning outlets can affect both the fabric and the frame.
+Arrange furniture so it is at least 20 inches away from air conditioning or heating outlets.
 Do not store upholstery in a damp basement or a hot attic.
 The dimensional stability of certain fabrics, particularly those made of natural fibers, can be affected by climate changes in the home.
 When humidity is high, the fabric may lengthen as it absorbs moisture.
 This results in a less taut appearance in the upholstery.

-- Fume Fading.
+- Fume fading.
 Fume fading occurs when gases and fumes from furnaces, cooktops, chimneys, and cars mix with oxygen and humidity to form an acid.
 This mild acid reacts with fabric fibers and causes it to deteriorate and become discolored; some colors are affected more than others.
 Always use exhaust fans in the kitchen to help reduce the accumulation of cooking fumes.
 Be aware that tobacco smoke, heating systems, and auto exhausts may also leave a greasy residue.
-This type of soiling can be found near heating and air-conditioning vents and windows.
+This type of soiling can be found near heating and air conditioning vents and windows.
 To prolong the beauty of your fabrics, arrange furniture away from vents and clean it regularly. - Pets.
 Muddy paws, snagging claws, and shedding are a natural part of pet ownership.
-Extra maintenance may be required for homes with pets.
-If you can't resist pampering a pet, protect your upholstery and be sure to vacuum it often. - Perspiration and Body Oils.
+Extra maintenance may be required for homes with pets. - Perspiration and body oils.
 Upholstery fabrics and leather can absorb perspiration and oil from skin, hair, soiled hands, and clothing.
-Protect your furniture by placing cloths where heads rest and using the arm caps provided. - Newspaper.
+Protect your furniture by placing cloths where heads rest and using arm caps when provided. - Newspaper.
 Avoid placing newspapers on upholstered items.
-The newsprint can rub off on the fabric or leather, dulling the color and contributing to overall soiling. - Height Adjustment.
-Levelers are shipped in place on all skirted items so you can adjust the height of your skirted items as they settle into carpets or rugs.
-This will help prevent the skirt from buckling. - Punctures and Tears.
+The newsprint can rub off on the fabric or leather, dulling the color and contributing to a soiled appearance. - Height adjustment.
+Levelers are included on all skirted items so you can adjust the height of your furniture as it settles into carpets or rugs.
+This will help prevent the skirt from buckling. - Punctures and tears.
 Be careful not to snag or puncture your upholstery fabric or leather with jewelry, belt or shoe buckles, or the contents of pockets.
 Ethan Allen upholstery is not intended to be stood on, jumped on, or bounced on.
 These uses may result in damages that will not be covered under the Ethan Allen Residential Limited Warranty or the Ethan Allen Contract Limited Warranty. - Additional fabric treatments.
-With few exceptions, Ethan Allen fabrics are treated at the mill to make them stain resistant.
+Ethan Allen fabrics are treated at the mill to make them stain resistant.
 Keep in mind that fabric protection is not a plastic coating.
 The treatment does not make the fabric stain-proof; it merely gives you additional time to get a clean towel to blot up the spill.
 Additional fabric protection treatments can interact negatively with the mill-applied treatment and cause damage to the fabric.
 The use of additional treatments voids the Ethan Allen Residential Limited Warranty and the Ethan Allen Contract Limited Warranty.